lucylai96/lucylai96.github.io/blog/profapps.md

 -----
 ## Introduction
 ### What are teaching track positions?
+Many teaching-focused positions at universities have been created in recent years in order to fulfill teaching needs created by higher student enrollment, or to relieve other, research-focused professors from becoming overwhelmbed by a large teaching load.

 There are a wide variety of teaching-focused roles that vary in their (1) job security (2) pay and (3) teaching load (or expected time distribution of teaching, research, and service).
-These roles typically come under the following titles: "lecturer," "teaching professor," "professor of instruction," or even "clinical professor" (I know, confusing).
+These roles typically come under the following titles: "lecturer," "teaching professor," "professor of instruction," or even ["clinical professor"](https://as.nyu.edu/administrative-resources/office/office-of-faculty-advancement/policies-and-procedures/clinical-assistant-professor--clinical-associate-professor--and-.html) (I know, confusing).
 As Ashley mentioned in her article, even jobs with the same title can vary in their degree of job security, pay, and teaching load, so it's very important to read the job description and even talk to people currently in the role at the school to uncover how that particular job treats the three key elements that I listed up front.
 Knowing this, I will instead discuss what to look for when it comes to these three main elements of a teaching-focused faculty position.

-### Types of institutions
+#### Types of institutions
 But before I talk about that, I think it's important to highlight that there are many different types of institutions of higher education in the U.S. While many ambitious high school students are vying for Harvard, Stanford, MIT, etc., the majority of students in U.S. do not attend R1 institutions.
 In fact, about **95% of 4-year degree granting institutions in the U.S. are _NOT_ R1 research universities!**

 In case you are unfamiliar with [Carnegie Classifications](https://en.wikipedia.org/wiki/Carnegie_Classification_of_Institutions_of_Higher_Education), R1 universities are doctoral-granting schools with "very high research activities."
 Harvard, Stanford, etc. and other well-known top schools fall into this category.
 But besides these well-known schools, there are also many R2 and R3 universities with "high" and "moderate" research activity, respectively.
 Some examples include California State Universities, Chapman University, Stevens Institute of Technology, and Wake Forest University.